 In our pursuit to increase your automation capabilities, we have made it possible to use UI activities and wizards with Citrix Apps.
 By installing the UiPath Extension for Citrix on the client machine and the UiPath Remote Runtime component on the Citrix Virtual Apps (formerly known as Citrix XenApp) application servers, you can now create automation projects for Citrix Apps as if they were local applications.
-Selectors are natively generated for Citrix App elements, and you can use the full range of UIAutomation activities, such as Click, Type Into, Get Text, Extract Data, and more), as well as mouse and keyboard events monitoring activities.
+Selectors are natively generated for Citrix App elements, and you can use the full range of UIAutomation activities (such as Click, Type Into, Get Text, Extract Data, and more), as well as mouse and keyboard events monitoring activities.

 Before you can start creating processes for Citrix Apps, you need to follow these Configuration Steps.

 Opening Citrix Apps is done in a particular way, about which you can read here.